Needs Assessment & Applications

 MCH and the Children with Special Health Care Needs (CSHCN) Program uses the needs assessment to guide Title V activities for the years 2015-2020.
 A five-year plan that addresses national and state priorities and sets targets for improvement will be developed using this information.
 In interim years, changes in Arkansas’s MCH population groups’ strengths and needs will be assessed and monitored and may lead to changes in the identified state priorities, state performance measures, and/or targets set for national and state performance measures.

 We Need Your Input!

-Arkansas's MCH Program is soliciting input on the draft of its five-year Needs Assessment and state plan priorities for MCH services for years 2021 through 2025.
-The plan’s main goal is to improve the health and well-being of women, infants, children and families, including children with special health care needs.
+Arkansas's MCH Program is soliciting input on the draft of its Title V FY2022 MCH Application Summary and state plan priorities for MCH services for the years 2021 through 2025.
+The plan’s main goal is to improve the health and well-being of women, infants, children, and families, including children with special health care needs.
 The information collected will help guide strategies and activities over the next five years.

 NOTE: Comments received are summarized and respondents are not identified

-The Title V FY2021 Application Summary Document lists the MCH priorities identified through the Five-Year needs assessment.
-The public is invited to comment on the new priorities and strategies in the preliminary Five-Year plan.
+The Title V FY2022 Application Summary lists the MCH priorities identified through the Five-Year needs assessment.
+The public is invited to comment on the priorities and strategies.
 This stakeholder input ensures that the Title V program is responsive to the needs of Arkansas’ diverse population.
 All comments received are recorded and receive serious consideration.
 Click here to leave your comment.

 Title V Block Grant Application